Bomb-making instructions on the Internet

-The availability of bomb-making instruction on the Internet has been a cause célèbre amongst lawmakers and politicians anxious to curb the Internet frontier by censoring certain types of information deemed "dangerous" which is available online.
-"Simple" examples of explosives created from cheap, readily available ingredients are given.
+Lawmakers and politicians have for some time made a cause of the fact that one can find bomb-making instructions on the internet, wary as they are of what the medium is capable of in disseminating dangerous information.
+Of special concern are the "simple" explosives that can be put together from inexpensive and easily procured ingredients.

-The Federal Bureau of Investigation reports that there were 1,699 criminal bombings in 1989 and 3,163 in 1994.
-Terrorism plots involving homemade explosives have been foiled in Boston, London, Bali and Oslo.
+The debate is frequently traced back to Federal Bureau of Investigation statistics from years past: 1,699 criminal bombings were put down in reports for 1989 and 3,163 for 1994, even if what was being counted under the rubric of "criminal bombings" is not well documented.
+One gets a better sense of the situation from more current figures.
+In 2025 the ATF's United States Bomb Data Center logged 702 explosion incidents, 254 of them bombings, representing a 15 percent drop on the year before.
+A review of the 1,076 primary charges in such cases from 2021 to 2025 shows 86 were tied to homemade or improvised explosives, divided between 61 fuel-oxidizer mixtures and 25 explosive compounds.
+There is also the matter of attacks carried out with the aid of internet-sourced guidance, like the 2013 Boston Marathon bombing, the 2004 Madrid train bombings, or the 2011 attack in Oslo and Utøya.
+Then there are the plots that were nipped in the bud, as with a 2004 scheme in London to set off an ammonium nitrate device.

 Moral philosophy

 Supporters of digital rights argue that managers of Internet traffic do not have a right to deep packet inspection, the automated system of analyzing what information is being transmitted, for example refusing to deliver a packet with the words "bomb instructions" and alerting authorities to the internet service provider ISP that requested the information.
 They suggest that "we never seem to hear" about how the same instructions, including those for building nuclear devices, have been available in public libraries for decades without calls for censorship.
 In the late 19th century, Johann Most compiled Austrian military documents into a booklet demonstrating the use of explosives and distributed it at anarchist picnics without repercussion.

 Mike Godwin, then of the Electronic Frontier Foundation, claimed that journalists have played a key role in linking the creation of "bombs" with "the Internet" in the public conscious.

-Critics of the prosecution of Sherman Austin, an American anarchist charged with publishing instructions on the Internet, have pointed out that the Wikipedia article on Molotov cocktails contains more detailed instructions on the construction of homemade explosives, than Austin's website did.
+Critics of the prosecution of Sherman Austin, an American anarchist charged with publishing instructions for the construction of Molotov cocktails on the Internet, have pointed out that the Wikipedia article on Molotov cocktails contains more detailed instructions on the construction of homemade explosives than Austin's website did.

 Most American websites offering bomb-making instructions would not face civil liability, since Hess v.
 Indiana and Waller v.
 Osbourne determined that free speech restrictions can only be applied if the goal was "producing imminent lawless conduct" among a single target group – which is not the case for a website available to a large swath of the population – making the situation comparable to music advocating violence or suicide in its lyrics.